Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

-Then we discussed the size effect of $\kappa$ in the range of diffusive thermal transport.
-The lateral size ($L$) dependence of room-temperature $\kappa$ and its contribution from different branches are displayed in Fig.~\ref{wh3} and Fig. S8 in the supplemental material.
+The phonon scattering from rough edge can decrease the $\kappa$ of semiconductors to achieve excellent thermoelectricity.~\cite{silinano1} Here the size effect of $\kappa$ is discussed in the range of diffusive thermal transport.
+The lateral size ($L$) dependence of room-temperature $\kappa$ and the contribution of phonons from different branches are displayed in Fig.~\ref{wh3}.
 At room temperature, the mean free path (MFP) of phonon is about $10^{3}$ and $10^{5}$ nm for monolayer SnO and SnO$_{2}$, respectively.
-The size effect of $\kappa$ is weaker for monolayer SnO than for monolayer SnO$_{2}$.
-For the case of monolayer SnO, though the contribution of $\kappa$ from acoustic phonons can be decreased by enhanced boundary scattering, the contribution from optical branches is almost size independent until the $L$ decreases to 10 nm (see Fig.~\ref{wh3}(b)), due to its small MFP.
-Thus, nanostructuring might be a efficient method to reduce the $\kappa$ of 2D SnO$_{2}$ rather than 2D SnO for the application of thermoelectrics.
+In the case of monolayer SnO, though the contribution of $\kappa$ from acoustic phonons can be decreased by enhanced boundary scattering, the contribution from optical phonons is almost size independent until the $L$ decreases down to 10 nm (see Fig.~\ref{wh3}(b)), due to its small MFP.
+Thus, as the lateral size of 2D SnO decreases from $10^{5}$ nm, nanostructuring might not be an efficient method to reduce its $\kappa$, due to the coexistence of size dependent and independent component.
+In contrast, the $\kappa$ of 2D SnO$_{2}$, which is dominated by acoustic phonons, can be effectively decreased by edge roughness scattering (see Fig.~\ref{wh3}(a)).

-The large difference between $\kappa$ of monolayer SnO and SnO$_{2}$ can not be simply attributed to the difference between their mean atomic mass.
-Thus, we analyzed the role of each term in Eq.~\ref{kappa} in determining the $\kappa$ of 2D tin oxides.
+The large difference between the $\kappa$ of monolayer SnO and SnO$_{2}$ can not be simply attributed to the different mean atomic mass.
+We analyzed the role of each term in Eq.~\ref{kappa} in determining the $\kappa$ of 2D tin oxides.
 Figure~\ref{wh4}(a) displays the frequency dependence of mode group velocity $v_{\mathbf{q},s}$.
-It can be seen that the $v_{\mathbf{q},s}$ of low-frequency phonon modes ($\omega < 170$ cm$^{-1}$) in monolayer SnO$_{2}$ is higher than that in monolayer SnO.
-The group velocity of acoustic phonon is large for crystals with light atomic mass and strong bonding.
-The bond strength can be reflected by the 2D effective elastic module $C_{\rm 2D}$. $C_{\rm 2D}$ can be obtained through a fitting process of total energy with respect to strain.~\cite{qiao2014high} The $C_{\rm 2D}$ of monolayer SnO along $x$- and $y$-axis is 40.96 J/m$^{2}$ and 34.98 J/m$^{2}$, much smaller than $C_{\rm 2D}=260.53$ J/m$^{2}$ of monolayer SnO$_{2}$ (see Fig. S9 in the supplemental material).
-The weak Sn-O atomic interactions in monolayer SnO results in the small group phonon velocity as well as the aforementioned long Sn-O bond length (see Table.~\ref{table1}).
+The $v_{\mathbf{q},s}$ of low-frequency phonon modes ($\omega < 170$ cm$^{-1}$) in monolayer SnO$_{2}$ is higher than that in monolayer SnO.
+The group velocity of phonon is large for materials with light atomic mass and strong bonding.
+The bond strength can be reflected by the 2D elastic module $C_{\rm 2D}$, which can be obtained through a fitting process of total energy with respect to strain.~\cite{qiao2014high} The $C_{\rm 2D}$ of monolayer SnO along $x$- and $y$-axis is 40.96 J/m$^{2}$ and 34.98 J/m$^{2}$, much smaller than $C_{\rm 2D}=260.53$ J/m$^{2}$ of monolayer SnO$_{2}$ (see Fig. S9 in the supplementary material).
+The weak Sn-O bonding results in small phonon group velocity as well as aforementioned long Sn-O bond length in monolayer SnO (see Table.~\ref{table1}).